Q: What is the difference between mindfulness and meditation?

 Q: I have a hard time “shutting off my mind.”
 Is meditation still for me?

 A: If you have a hard time “shutting off your mind,” then you are human, and meditation is still for you!
-It is often thought that the goal of meditation is to get rid of thoughts; however, at WMGS, we teach you how to distance yourself from your thoughts rather than simply attempting to get rid of them.
+It is often thought that the goal of meditation is to get rid of thoughts; however, WMGS meditations teach you how to distance from your thoughts rather than attempting to get rid of them.

 Q: Sometimes meditation makes me feel more tired or more in pain than I was before taking part in the practice.
 Why is that?